 What if I have a dispute about my federal student aid?

-If we are unable to answer your questions or resolve your issues concerning your federal loans, the Department of Education Ombudsman Group is available to respond to your concerns.
+If we are unable to answer your questions or resolve your issues concerning your federal aid, the Department of Education Ombudsman Group is available to respond to your concerns.

 Federal Student Aid Ombudsman Group